quinnturner/owasp-js/README.md

     if (!userId || !password || userId.length === 0 || password.length === 0) {
       logger.warn(
         {
-          // owasp-helpers provides a set of standard events to log.
+          // owasp/vocab provides a set of standard events to log.
           // Use the `event` property to log the event.
           // The result of this function is: `authn_login_fail:${userId}`
           event: authn_login_fail(userId),